zelos-alpha/demeter/README.md

 2. better abstraction and well-organised
 3. tested

-Feel free to make an issue or pr to help this respiratory.
+Feel free to make an issue or pr to help this repository.

 ## Design rationale